Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only: Shear Profiles and Tomography

 Figure \ref{fig:tomography} shows the mean azimuthally averaged tangential (and cross-) ellipticity in different redshift bins.
 The bin for $z < 0.1$ includes the union of the caustic-selected cluster galaxies and foreground galaxies.
 The gray background indicates that this point does not enter the shear computation.

 Higher redshift bins cover the ranges $0.1 < z < 0.3$, $0.2 < z < 0.4$, $0.3 < z < 0.6$, $0.4 < z < 0.7$, and $0.5 < z < 0.8$.
 We calculate the tomographic signal both for the sample of galaxies within a radius of $23\arcmin$ of the center of A2029 (left), and for a radius of $13\arcmin$ (right).
-We choose these radii because $23 \arcmin$ is the approximate virial radius of the cluster \citep{Sohn19a} and $13 \arcmin$ corresponds to a projected radius of 1 Mpc.
+As noted before, $23 \arcmin$ is the approximate virial radius of the cluster \citep{Sohn19a}.
+A $13 \arcmin$ radius corresponds to a projected radius of 1 Mpc.
 The choice of the 1 Mpc radius is dictated by a balance between the expected signal amplitude and the number of sources with a redshift.

+The error bars in figure 5 and subsequent figures are statistical error bars constructed from the mean ellipticity $<e>$ of the galaxies in the bin: $\Delta e = {<e> \over \sqrt{N}}$.

+Within each bin, we construct unweighted averages of the tangential ellipticity, rather than weighting by the expected angular diameter distance ratio.
+This has the advantage of demonstrating that the signal detected is independent of the weighting.
+However, weighting would potentially increase the signal-to-noise for detection in larger spectrotomographic studies, and we would expect that future improvements in the technique would make use of weighting schemes.
+In Figure \ref{weightingeffects} we show the difference between calculating the unweighted mean ellipticity or the angular diameter distance weighted in the redshift bins for the 23 arcminute sample.
+Because Abell 2029 is at such low redshift, the improvement in sensitivity is noticeable only for the two innermost bins.

-For all bins, the B-mode ellipticity is consistent with zero within $\sim 1\sigma$, except for the $23\arcmin$ at $0.3<z<0.5$ bin, where it is approximately $2\sigma$ positive.
+For all bins, the B-mode ellipticity is consistent with zero within $\sim 1\sigma$, except for the $23\arcmin$ at $0.3<z<0.6$ bin, where it is approximately $2\sigma$ positive.
 This single marginally significant departure is not a serious concern.

 We superimpose the expected mean tangential ellipticity (scaled to the mean angular diameter distance of the galaxies) in each bin for a cluster modeled as an NFW with $c=4$ and $M_{200} = 9 \times 10^{14} M_{\odot}$, in accordance with the X-ray derived mass in \citet{Sohn19a}.
 We emphasize that we do not fit the curve to the data points to derive a best-fit NFW model.
 Given the S/N of our detection, the uncertainty would too great.